vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 ```
 Note that there is no way to run `exec` commands explicitly in a compose file, so any waits for dependent services to come up need to be built into the containers themselves.

-## How to Manage the Application Lifecycle with docker-compose and VIC engine ##
+## How to Manage the Application Lifecycle with docker-compose and vSphere Integrated Containers Engine ##

 Assuming you've downloaded an appropriate version of the docker-compose binary, you need to point docker-compose at a VCH endpoint.
 This is done either by setting `DOCKER_HOST=<endpoint-ip>:<port>` or using `docker-compose -H <endpoint-ip>:<port>`.